Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 - FAQ Expanding Boxes, Beautiful and Info Dense
 - About Page

 Thanks the SvelteKit's smooth transitions and design, the FAQ section is info dense yet easy on the eyes.
+Come here for any questions, which we're sure there will be many.

 {% video src="faq_demo.mov" %}

 Here's the team behind BALANCE that is hard at work for your Ada delegation.
-We have a pretty rich and diverse experience combination.
+We have a pretty rich and diverse experience combination which should give us a unique perspective aside from reliable work ethic and technical capabilities.

 {% img src="about_page.png" alt="about page" %}

 ## Subscribe to the Newsletter
 That's all for now.
 Thanks for reading!
 Subscribe for more updates to come as we continue to build out more charts, research, and analysis.

-{% img src="newsletter_subscribe.png" alt="subscribe to the newsletter" %}